 Some students prefer a campus filled with others who are the same age, while some prefer a diverse age range of students.
 What do you prefer?

 The traditional student is between the ages of 18-22.
 At Bard College, 75.9% of students are in the age 18 to 22 bracket, compared to the national average of 60%.
 We rank Bard #2,612 in the nation for student age diversity.

 Review Age Diversity at Bard

 Analyze the age distribution of Bard undergraduates with the following chart.

 Questions About Diversity

 - How is Bard doing at attracting students from all income levels?

-Schools with excellent racial and ethnic diversity still may not be diverse when it comes to other factors, such as financial backgrounds.
-Get a better idea of how Bard supports low-income students by visiting the Financial Aid Page.
+Even a school with high ethnic, racial and geographic diversity may not be diverse when it comes to the financial backgrounds of their students.
+To get a better idea of how Bard is supporting low-income students check the Financial Aid Page.